Welcome to the Haggs Farm Preservation Society

 - To research and publicise the history of the farm, its tenants and the Lawrence connection.

-Members receive three newsletters a year as well as regular updates by email.
-This summer we joined with the DH Lawrence Society for outings to Newstead Abbey and Nottingham University Manuscripts and Special Collections Department.
+Members receive two newsletters a year as well as regular updates by email.
+Previously we have joined with the DH Lawrence Society for walks and outings, such as to Newstead Abbey and Nottingham University Manuscripts and Special Collections Department.
 Please email the membership secretary, Carol Mills, at or call 07760113964 for more information.